abriesk/psychobotV1/README.md

-# Psychotherapy Booking Bot
+# Psychotherapy Booking Bot V1.0 (In work curently)

 Telegram bot for psychotherapists to manage client bookings: online/onsite, individual/couple sessions, time negotiation, waitlist, and admin tools.
-Supports Russian and Armenian out of the box.

-Version: **0.8** (pre-release, stable and usable)

-Perfect for solo practitioners who want a simple, professional booking flow directly in Telegram without third-party calendars.
+Now with webUI for clients and admin.
+NPM to register your domain and request certificate.
+Added ability to add aditional languages from web admin UI.

+(foloowing description right now copy-pasted from v0.8)
 ## Features

 - Multi-language interface (Russian + Armenian, easy to extend)